DCC-EX/WebThrottle-EX/README.md

 Copyright 2020 DCC-EX

-Licensed under the GNU open source licese.
+Licensed under the GNU open source licence.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+Unless required by applicable law or agreed to in writing, software distributed under the Licence is distributed on an AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the Licence.

 [DCC-EX](https://dcc-ex.com)